Scouting with Troop 8

 The Court of Honor ceremony is a special time when ranks of advancement and other special awards are presented to Scouts and leaders.
-Troop 8 holds three to four Court of Honor ceremonies each Scout year.
+Troop 8 holds three Court of Honor ceremonies each Scout year.
 The dates are listed on the Troop Calendar.

 ORDER OF THE ARROW

 The purpose of the Order of the Arrow is fourfold: